homieiot/convention/convention.md

-In particular, the Homie convention defines a consistent topic structure and messaging format that enables devices to represent themselves, their data and their supported controls/commands in a uniform manner, supporting automatic discovery.
+In particular, the Homie convention defines a consistent topic structure and messaging format that enables devices to represent themselves, their data and their supported controls/commands in a uniform manner, enabling automatic discovery.

 ## Definitions